 348. Definitely Maybe (1994) - Oasis

-Recorded and re-recorded numerous times, Noel Gallagher finally gave up, (accompanied by many a Cockney profanity I'm sure), and the record was handed over to engineer Owen Morris to mix something out of.
+Recorded and re-recorded numerous times, Noel Gallagher finally gave up, (accompanied by many a Cockney profanity I am sure), and the record was handed over to engineer Owen Morris to make something out of.
 The result Definitely Maybe yielded the "Supersonic", "Shakermaker", and "Live Forever" singles and almost instantaneously made Oasis the biggest band in England.
-"Columbia" and "Up In the Sky" are two of my favorite Noel compositions and clearly the bloke's beyond-arrogant insistence that his brother's band whom he was the last to join dump all their songs and only play his seemed to be quite the pay-off.
-Can't argue with an asshole when he's right.
+"Columbia" and "Up In the Sky" are two of my favorite Noel compositions, and clearly the bloke's hilariously arrogant insistence that his brother's band whom he was the last to join dump all of their songs and only play his seemed to pay-off.
+It is hard to argue with an asshole when he is right.

 347. Giant Steps (1960) - John Coltrane

 When it comes to straight saxophone shredding, most jazz enthusiasts can separate the music's history into two groups; before Giant Steps and after Giant Steps.
-This was John Coltrane's fifth album as leader and first for Atlantic, all made up of original material, and all ushering in his "sheets of sound" and "Coltrane changes" into a solo-prioritized form of jazz music.
-Never before were the leads the main attraction to this extent and Coltrane straight up blazes through arguably the most dazzling saxophone improvisation ever heard before.
-Every song pretty much sits on top of the "must learn" pile for any aspiring sax-man or woman and sans the Kind of Blue line-uped "Naima", all of them cruise.
+This was John Coltrane's fifth album as leader and his first for Atlantic, all made up of original material, and all ushering in his "sheets of sound" and "Coltrane changes" into a solo-prioritized form of jazz music.
+Never before were the leads the main attraction to this extent, and Coltrane straight up blazes through arguably the most dazzling saxophone improvisation ever heard before.
+Every song sits on top of the "must learn" pile for any aspiring sax-man or woman, and sans the Kind of Blue personelled chill-out "Naima", all of them cruise.

 346. Gateways to Annihilation (2000) - Morbid Angel

 Easily the band's most evil sounding, Morbid Angel's Gateways to Annihilation brought Eric Ruttan back, (who was absent on Formulas Fatal to the Flesh), and features Steve Tucker's first lyrical contributions.
-Trey Azagthoth's leads were still some of the most distinct in all of extreme metal and Pete Sandoval's feet were faster than ever, ( see "Opening the Gates").
-Though sadly, the drum sound was also none more triggerd, but the unholy ooze of "At One with Nothing", "Ageless, Still I Am", and the band's best song "Summoning Redemption" more than makes up for that minor blunder.
+Trey Azagthoth's leads were still some of the most distinct in all of extreme metal, and Pete Sandoval's feet were faster than ever, ( see "Opening the Gates").
+Though sadly, the drum sound was distractingly and cheaply triggered, but the unholy ooze of "At One with Nothing", "Ageless, Still I Am", and the band's best song "Summoning Redemption" more than makes up for that minor blunder.

 345. Faith (1987) - George Michael

 George Michael's first post-Wham! album Faith was probably guaranteed to be as successful as it was.
-"Careless Whisper" had been released as a solo Michael jam even though being made as a Wham! one after all.
+"Careless Whisper" had been released as a solo Michael jam even though being made when still a Wham! member.
 This ended up being the biggest crossover pop album of the decade next to Thriller.
 It entered the R&B charts at number one which a white boy had never done before, then proceeded to sell over twenty-five million copies.
 Ah, the days when people bought records.
-But yes, this is an incredibly solid effort that matched Michael's fantastic voice with his hit-making prowess in the title track, "Father Figure", "Monkey", and "I Want Your Sex", all of which were written, produced, and mostly performed by the man himself.
+It is a solid effort that matched Michael's fantastic voice with his hit-making prowess in the title track, "Father Figure", "Monkey", and "I Want Your Sex", all of which were written, produced, and mostly performed by the man himself.

 344. Led Zeppelin (1969) - Led Zeppelin

-Led Zeppelin's very-wrongly-considered best album by many I instead rank as their least phenomenal.
-Not complaining though since it's still here which can only mean so is every other Zeppelin album.
-It's really just because "Babe I'm Gonna Leave You" is the only song in their discography that I'm burnt out on and "You're Time Is Gonna Come" the only other one I never really went gaga for in the first place.
-But there's nothing "bad" here as the greatest rock band of all time were that great right straight-away.
-Finished in roughly thirty-six hours, this was pretty much their set list with several borrowed blues tunes, Joni Mitchell lyrics, and Yardbird's staples getting put to stellar use.
+Led Zeppelin's debut album was a defiant statement of intent, but I personally feel that they only got better from here.
+Both "Babe I'm Gonna Leave You" and "You're Time Is Gonna Come" never suit my fancy, "Dazed and Confused" was always a more impressive whirlwind live, and "Black Mountain Side" is more interesting than stellar.
+Still, there is obviously nothing "bad" here, as the greatest rock band of all time were that great right straight-away.
+Finished in roughly thirty-six hours, this was mostly their set list during their infancy, with several borrowed blues tunes, Joni Mitchell lyrics, and Yardbird's staples getting put to stellar use.

 343. Ready to Die (1994) - The Notorious B.I.G.

 Skip past the three and a half minute intro which takes too long to set the tone, and everything else except Puff Daddy trying to ruin "Big Poppa" and "Juicy" on the Notorious B.I.G.'s debut is gangsta rap perfected.
-I came very late to the game with anything on the Bad Boy label since I do what 2 Pac tells me, but once I finally spun Ready to Die, I was immediately sold.
-Die is one of those albums that you're always hoping to hear; something that instantaneously becomes a classic on listen one.
-Biggie truly was in a league of his own as an MC; energetic and smooth as a bitches ass all at once with barely dramatized, multi-rhymed lyrics detailing many an aspect of his real drug dealing past.
+I came late to the game with anything on the Bad Boy label since I do what 2 Pac tells me, but once I finally spun Ready to Die, I was immediately sold.
+Die is one of those albums that you are always hoping to hear; something that instantaneously becomes a classic on listen one.
+Biggie truly was in a league of his own as an MC; both energetic and smooth as a bitch's ass, with barely dramatized, multi-rhymed lyrics detailing many an aspect of his real drug dealing past.

 342. Praise and Blame (2010) - Tom Jones

 Tom Jones wisely decided to work with Ray LaMontagne producer Ethan Johns on a set of stripped down blues and gospel numbers for his thirty-ninth studio album Praise and Blame.
-Which immediately proved that at the age of seventy, Jones was actually better than he'd ever been with his outstanding baritone losing zero of it's power.
+This immediately proved that at the age of seventy, Jones was actually better than he had ever been, with his outstanding baritone losing zero of its power.
 Two more Jones/Johns joints followed with Spirit in the Room and Long Lost Suitcase, (neither of which is any less excellent), but I stuck with just the first experiment here.
-The Dylan cover "What Good Am I?" opens things up very quietly, but the following "Lord Help" tears the roof off as does his John Lee Hooker reworking of "Burning Hell".
+The Dylan cover "What Good Am I?" quietly opens things up, but the following "Lord Help" tears the roof off, as does his John Lee Hooker reworking of "Burning Hell".

 341. Blues for the Red Sun (1992) - Kyuss

-The definitive and most triumphant stoner rock/desert metal album there is rightfully belongs to Kyuss in Blues for the Red Sun.
-Mixed with mighty fine, de-tuned-through-a-bass-amp riffage over both a number of instrumental sections and John Garcia's excellent raspy wail, Blues kicks off with it's two best songs "Thumb" and "Green Machine", the later as headbangy as it gets.
-"50 Million Year Trip (Downside Up)" and the humorous "Thong Song" also rock and/or roll and "Freedom Run" and "Mondo Generator" kick up the wacked-out, psychedelic influences.
+The definitive and most triumphant stoner rock/desert metal album there is belongs to Kyuss in Blues for the Red Sun.
+Mixed with mighty fine, de-tuned-through-a-bass-amp riffage over both a number of instrumental sections and John Garcia's excellent raspy wail, Blues kicks off with its two best songs "Thumb" and "Green Machine", the later as headbangy as it gets.
+"50 Million Year Trip (Downside Up)" and the humorous "Thong Song" also rock and/or roll, plus "Freedom Run" and "Mondo Generator" kick up the wacked-out, psychedelic influences.
 Kyuss followed this with Welcome to Sky Valley which utilized three epic "movements" in place of individual tracks, but everything blazes together best on Red Sun.

 340. (symbol) (1992) - Prince

-Our Purple Lord and Savoir was most likely pretentious, (and brilliant), at birth and His fourteenth studio album in about fifteen years had it's title be a made-up thing that combined the female and male gender symbols, at which point Prince promptly change his name to it.
+Our Purple Lord and Savoir was most likely pretentious, (and brilliant), at birth, and his fourteenth studio album in about fifteen years had its title be a made-up thing that combined the female and male gender symbols, at which point Prince promptly change his name to it.
 Just another day in Minneapolis.
-Credited to the New Power Generation, the new jack soul influence of the day is present in some of his overall strongest material with "My Name Is Prince", "Sexy MF", and "7" the most popular and then there's other sexed-out tracks like "I Wanna Melt with U", "Blue Light", "The Max", and "Love 2 the 9's".
-Prince was rarely this consistent/horny over these many minutes.
+Credited to the New Power Generation, the new jack soul influence of the day is present in some of his overall strongest material, with "My Name Is Prince", "Sexy MF", and "7" the most popular.
+Then there are other sexed-out tracks like "I Wanna Melt with U", "Blue Light", "The Max", and "Love 2 the 9's".
+Prince was rarely this consistently great and horny over these many minutes.

 339. Mingus Ah Um (1959) - Charles Mingus

-Every track on Mingus Ah Um is styled after something specific with songs like "Open Letter to Duke" clearly referencing Duke Ellington, "Jelly Roll" Jelly Roll Morton, and "Bird Calls", well, was supposed to sound like birds calling.
-Scorching opener "Better Git It In Your Soul" sounds like a gospel sing-song session with hootin' and holla-in' clearly audible in the background and "Boogie Stop Shuffle" sounds like exactly what it is, a twelve-bar, toe-tapping shuffle.
-Few jazz albums of any kind are this immediately inviting and the performances are as tight as you're likely to find in the post-bop era.
-Charles Mingus has almost as many essential recordings as Mile Davis so start but don't finish here.
+Every track on Mingus Ah Um is styled after something specific, with songs like "Open Letter to Duke" clearly referencing Duke Ellington, "Jelly Roll" Jelly Roll Morton, and "Bird Calls", well, was supposed to sound like birds calling.
+Scorching opener "Better Git It In Your Soul" sounds like a gospel sing-song session with hootin' and holla-in' clearly audible in the background, and "Boogie Stop Shuffle" sounds like exactly what it is, a twelve-bar, toe-tapping shuffle.
+Few jazz albums of any kind are this immediately inviting, and the performances are as tight as you are likely to find in the post-bop era.
+Charles Mingus has almost as many essential recordings as Mile Davis does, so start but do not finish here.

 338. Check Your Head (1992) - Beastie Boys